deathpillow/deathpillow.github.io/cv.md

 B.S. in Mathematics, Davidson College, Aug.
 2003-May 2007

-##Publications, Proceedings & Presentations##
+##Publications & Proceedings##

 Lodato, Thomas and Carl DiSalvo.
 “Issue-Oriented Hackathons as Ad-Hoc Design Events.”
-In *Proceedings for the Fourth Participatory Innovation Conference.* The Hague, May 18-20 2015.
+In *Proceedings for the Fourth Participatory Innovation Conference.* The Hague NL, May 18-20 2015.

-Lodato, Thomas.
-"What is the Public?" on *Public Space Design Panel.* Center for Civic Innovation.
-Atlanta, GA.
-April 28 2015.

 Lodato, Thomas and Carl DiSalvo.
 "Issue-Oriented Hackathons as Material Participation." *New Media and Society.* Forthcoming.

-DiSalvo, Carl, Melissa Gregg, Lilly Irani, Max Liboiron, Thomas Lodato, and Andrew Schrock.
-"Civic Hacking (panel)." *Digital Labor 2014*, The New School, New York City, November 14-16 2014.

 Holmer, Hrönn Brynjarsdóttir, Carl DiSalvo, Phoebe Sengers, and Thomas Lodato.
 “Constructing and Constraining Participation in Participatory Arts and HCI.” *International Journal of Human-Computer Studies* (October 2014). doi:10.1016/j.ijhcs.2014.10.003.